PropicSignifi/Sweet.apex/README.md

 ```

 ### Template String
-With template strings, you no longer need to concatenate strings.
+With template strings, we no longer need to concatenate strings.

 ```java
 public class TemplateStringDemo {